NeutrinosPlatform/cordova-plugin-mobile-ocr/README.md

 # Plugin Usage

-`textocr.recText(sourceType, returnType, uriOrBase, successCallback, errorCallback)`
+`textocr.recText(sourceType,  /*returnType,*/ uriOrBase, successCallback, errorCallback) //returnType no longer accepted from plugin version 2.x.x`
 - **textocr.recText**
 The **`textocr.recText`** function accepts image data as uri or base64 and uses google mobile vision to recognize text and return the recognized text as string on its successcallback.